cheerfulstoic/step_wise/README.md

 ## Metrics

 If you use `phoenix` you'll get `telemetry_metrics` and a `MyAppWeb.Telemetry` module by default.
-In that case you can easily get metrics for all steps that you create:
+In that case you can easily get metrics for time and total counts for all steps that you create:

 ```elixir
       summary([:step_wise, :step, :stop, :duration],